 The Illinois annual report is typically filed by your tax accountant for good reasons: it has complex instructions, Illinois does not alert you if you overpay, and filing incorrectly (or not at all) can cause the state registration to lapse and be revoked.

-There are also Franchise Taxes payable after initially foreign registering in the state for some companies, although Illinois will tell those companies how much they owe after their foreign registration filing is filed.
+There are also Franchise Taxes payable after initially registering as a foreign company in the state for some companies, although Illinois will inform those companies of the amount owed after their foreign registration filing is submitted.

 There are a few components to an Illinois annual report.